 When you believe in hierarchy, when you believe in inequality, you’re going to naturally and necessarily believe that there will be certain people who are so advanced that they don’t really care about the opinions of most people.
 And therefore, they are going to have this quality of aloofness and self-containedness that can be extremely attractive, extremely charismatic.
 Yet, they do have peers, and the opinions of their peers do matter to them, because they’re human, and because there are other people on their level.
 It might be lonely at the top, but there are still other people at the top.
 But the opinions of everybody don’t necessarily matter.

 No matter how important you are or how accomplished you are, you’re still a human being.
-You still put your pants on one leg at a time, and so on some level, there’s going to be a sense in which anybody can judge you.
+You still put your pants on one leg at a time.
+So on some level, there’s going to be a sense in which anybody can judge you.
 And on those levels where anybody can judge you, then their opinions will matter.
 You might be the hottest guy in town, you might be the smartest guy in town, you might be really up there, but if you get out of the car and slip and fall in the mud, you’re going to look bad to anybody.
-And you’re going to feel embarrassed, no matter who sees you, because there are certain levels in which we’re all the same, basically.
+You’re going to feel embarrassed, no matter who sees you, because there are certain levels in which we’re all the same, basically.

-But still, on some level, I think certain moral levels, intellectual levels — aesthetic, scientific, whatever higher levels of achievement — the opinions of others that really matter to you become very rarefied, and the numbers of people who really matter become really small, and therefore you seem sort of godlike and distant to a lot of people.
+But still, on some higher levels of achievement — moral, intellectual, aesthetic, scientific — the opinions of others that really matter to you become very rarefied, and the numbers of people who really matter become quite small.
+Therefore, you seem distant and almost godlike to a lot of people.